selkovjr/gt-2-thermistor-experiment/README.md

 ![thermal gradient](proxy.png)

-> The noticeable kinks in the curves, especially in the blue gradient-compensated curves, correspond to fan threshold temperatures: on at 20% power at 45&deg;C; full power at 150&deg;C. Without the fan, the curves would be rather less steep, but then everything around the hotend would melt.
+> The noticeable kinks in the curves, especially in the blue gradient-compensated ones, correspond to fan threshold temperatures: on at 20% power at 45&deg;C; full power at 150&deg;C. Without the fan, the curves would be rather less steep, but then everything around the hotend would melt.

 ### Nominal values (red curve)